 |PERIFEERIA – The Political Theatre Platform 2020-2021, |

-The project is carried out in partnership with the Norwegian company Morten Bruun, which also collaborated on the Political Theatre Platform 2015.
-The partnership will consist in organizing and supporting the two online viewpoints and composition workshops, conducted by Norwegian theatre and film actor Per Bogstad Gulliksen, and addressed to the actresses and actors involved in the project, who will later participate in research, workshops and the realization of the three new productions.
+This is the second time I partner with these artists, as I also took part in the the Political Theatre Platform 2015.
+The partnership will consist in organizing and supporting the two online viewpoints and composition workshops.
+They will be conducted by Norwegian actor Per Bogstad Gulliksen, and addressed to the actresses and actors involved in the project.
+We will also produce a physical course compendium for the participants.